Cosys-Lab/Cosys-AirSim/docs/settings.md

 ### UnrealEngine
 This element contains settings specific to the Unreal Engine.
 These will be ignored in the Unity project.
 * `PixelFormatOverride`: This contains a list of elements that have both a `ImageType` and `PixelFormat` setting.
 Each element allows you to override the default pixel format of the UTextureRenderTarget2D object instantiated for the capture specified by the `ImageType` setting.
 Specifying this element allows you to prevent crashes caused by unexpected pixel formats (see [#4120](https://github.com/microsoft/AirSim/issues/4120) and [#4339](https://github.com/microsoft/AirSim/issues/4339) for examples of these crashes).
 A full list of pixel formats can be viewed [here](https://docs.unrealengine.com/4.27/en-US/API/Runtime/Core/EPixelFormat/).

-## External Cameras
-This element allows specifying cameras which are separate from the cameras attached to the vehicle, such as a CCTV camera.
-These are fixed cameras, and don't move along with the vehicles.
-The key in the element is the name of the camera, and the value i.e. settings are the same as `CameraDefaults` described above.
-All the camera APIs work with external cameras, including capturing images, changing the pose, etc by passing the parameter `external=True` in the API call.

 ## Vehicles Settings
 Each simulation mode will go through the list of vehicles specified in this setting and create the ones that has `"AutoCreate": true`.
 Each vehicle specified in this setting has key which becomes the name of the vehicle.
 If `"Vehicles"` element is missing then this list is populated with default car named "PhysXCar" and default multirotor named "SimpleFlight".